jsbaan/ai-app-from-scratch/db-api/README.md

 The API will crash without a PostgreSQL database server running, for instructions, see the [db' Readme](../db/README.md).

 # Running the server
-There are several ways to run the API.
+When running the full app, we use Docker Compose.
+There are several ways to manually run the API.
 We'll make it available at http://localhost:8001.

 ## Python server on localhost
 By default, the API expects the database server at localhost:5432 with "myusername" and "mypassword".
 To run the Python server manually, first create a virtual environment and install the packages in `requirements.txt`.